ozgunbal/react-hooks-migration/README.md

 In _master_ branch old version exists, _migration_ branch contains hook version of the code.

 _Presentation link of the topic is [here](https://slides.com/ozgunbal/react-hooks-migration)_

+_Relevant medium article (in Turkish) of the topic is [here](https://medium.com/innovance-company-blog/react-hook-kanca-geçişi-ea276dd9ec76)_